-(27) Individuals who have experienced sexual harm are encouraged to seek information and support from Safer Community (in the case of students or third parties such as volunteers or contractors) or HR Assist and/or their manager (in the case of staff).
+(27) Individuals who have experienced sexual harm are encouraged to seek information and support from Safer Community.
 Support and advice can also be sought from external agencies.

-(28) Individuals may choose to either disclose or formally report any incident of sexual harm to Safer Community, HR Assist or the Police.
+(28) Individuals may choose to either disclose or formally report any incident of sexual harm to Safer Community or the Police.
 This decision will determine the action the University may take:

-a. disclosing the incident is where an individual confides in someone else that they have been the victim of sexual harm, in order to receive resources and support;

-b. formally reporting is where a student or staff member provides a formal account or statement about the sexual harm to the University.
+- a. disclosing the incident is where an individual confides in someone else that they have been the victim of sexual harm, in order to receive resources and support; - b. formally reporting is where a student or staff member provides a formal account or statement about the sexual harm to the University.
 As a result, an internal investigation may commence to determine if the conduct constitutes a breach of any relevant instruments, including the General Misconduct Statute 2009 (students) or Code of Conduct (staff).